oriono24/zhongjun.github.io/_pages/about.md

     - customer billing service: billing prediction, purchasing method optimization, etc

 **Joint Intelligent Computing Lab of USTC and Birmingham University, University of Science and Technology of China**
-- The research tackles Submodularity Subset Selection under various constraints(NP).
-Considering the traditional stable solution with an approximation ratio of 1/e, we try to find a better solution based on evolutionary methods (from the perspective of probability and computing efficiency instead of a better approximation ratio)
+  - We tackles Submodularity Subset Selection under various constraints(NP).
+Considering the traditional stable solution with an approximation ratio of 1/e, we try to find a better solution based on stocastic methods (from the perspective of probability and computing efficiency instead of a better approximation ratio)
 <br>

 ---